Gertrude Simmons Burlingham: Biography

 Tribe Lactarieae, formed of the genera Lactarius (which she called Lactaria) and Russula, was her specialty and the topic of both her doctoral thesis (published in the Memoirs of the Torrey Botanical Club) as well as the majority of her publications, such as the 1910 treatment of the tribe for the North American Flora.
+The exsiccata-like series that she issued 1910 has the title The Lactariae of North America.
 Russula specialist Ray Fatto credited Burlingham with noting the importance of spore ornamentation in separating the species of this notoriously troublesome genus.
 Although some authors, like Michael Kuo, have disputed the usefulness of that criterion, it has remained of great importance in the absence of genetic research to clarify the status of many species.
 In his obituary, Fred J. Seaver says that "[s]he had a wide knowledge of the fungi in general and having grown up on a farm she was an all-round naturalist."

 After she retired from teaching in 1934, she moved to Winter Park, Florida with her lifelong partner Louise Hayt, joining there several other retired mycologists, and collaborated primarily with Henry Curtis Beardslee (she would also name a Russula after him, and write his obituary).
 She collected primarily in the Northeast and Florida, but also the Pacific Northwest and on one occasion, traveled to Scandinavia in 1930 where she worked with Lars Romell, Seth Lundell and Jakob Lange.
-She died in her Winter Park, Florida home on January 11, 1952 from an unspecified illness and was buried on Newfane Hill at her own request.
+She died in her Winter Park, Florida, home on January 11, 1952, from an unspecified illness and was buried on Newfane Hill at her own request.

 Her papers, personal library (including some rare early works) and 10,000 specimens herbarium were bequeathed to the NYBG, where she funded a fellowship to allow for students of mycology to use the garden's facilities.
 This fellowship was granted to 27 students between 1956 and 1994.
 Her papers at the library include a large correspondence covering 40 years, research papers and manuscripts, field notes, several hundred pictures and glass negatives (mostly of specimens), as well as some 60 watercolor illustrations by fellow mycologist Ann Hibbard.